-Although the Sunshine Law contains no specific requirements for a written public notice or oral announcement for continued meetings, the Hawaii Supreme Court stated in Kanahele that "the means chosen to notify the public of the continued meeting must be sufficient to ensure that meetings are conducted 'as openly as possible; and in a manner that 'protect[s] the people's right to know."
+Although the Sunshine Law contains no specific requirements for a written public notice or oral announcement for continued meetings, the Hawaii Supreme Court stated in Kanahele, discussed above, that "the means chosen to notify the public of the continued meeting must be sufficient to ensure that meetings are conducted "as openly as possible; and in a manner that 'protect[s] the people's right to know."
 Id. at 1198.
 When a meeting is being recessed for longer than 24 hours, the board should provide, if practicable, both oral and written (including, if possible, electronic) notice of the date, time, and place of a continuance.
 The date, time, and location of the reconvened meeting generally should be orally announced at the time that the meeting is recessed.

-Based on the Court's guidance and examples in Kanahele, OIP has prepared a "Notice of Continuance of Meeting" form, which is available on the Forms page at oip.hawaii.gov and attached at the end of this Guide.
+Based on the Court's guidance and examples in Kanahele, OIP has prepared a "Notice of Continuance of Meeting" form, which is available on the Forms page at oip.hawaii.gov and as an appendix to this Guide.
 This notice may be used to continue an ongoing meeting that had been originally posted as required under section 92-7, HRS.
 Consequently, the continuance notice is not subject to the same requirements of the original notice under section 92-7, HRS.
 Rather than post a new agenda for a continued meeting, a board should attach the agenda of the meeting being continued to a "Notice of Continuance of Meeting," on which the board should type, hand write, or otherwise note the agenda item(s) being continued.
-See the forms section of this Guide for the "Notice of Continuance of Meeting" sample form.